AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

 1. The profiles contained in the uploaded file display.
 Select the profiles that you want to use for previewing your content, and click **[!UICONTROL Select]**.

 1. A preview of the delivery content displays in the right pane of the screen.
 Personalized elements are replaced with the data from the profile selected in the left pane.
-[Learn more on delivery content preview](../preview-test/preview-content.md)
+[Learn more about delivery content preview](../preview-test/preview-content.md)

     ![Screenshot showing the preview of delivery content with personalized elements](assets/file-upload-preview.png){zoomable="yes"}